Wage Calculator

 Either is fine.
 Most employers email a PDF or publish to a payroll portal — both are acceptable as long as the employee can access and print them, and the mandatory fields are present.

-Record retention: Employers are required to keep pay records for at least seven years.
+Record retention: Employers must keep pay records for at least seven years.
 Employees should keep their own copies for tax-time reconciliation and proof-of-income requests.

 Issuing payslips as a small business